Supporting Investments that Preserve Affordable Housing and Prevent Displacement

 Advantages of borrowing through Capital Impact Partners:

-- Headquartered in Arlington, VA, we have invested more than $66 million in Washington, D.C., including: affordable housing, health care and education facilities.
+- Headquartered in Arlington, VA, we have invested more than $66 million in Washington, D.C.,to support affordable housing, health care, healthy foods, and educational facilities.

-- We have the ability to offer a variety of financing options from predevelopment through stabilization.
+- We have the ability to offer a variety of financing options, including predevelopment, acquisition, construction, and term loans.

-- As a mission-driven organization, we are committed to supporting projects that create social impact and drive social justice.
+- As a mission-driven organization, we are committed to supporting projects that create social impact and drive racial equity.

 STORIES OF IMPACT